gargudit09/gargudit09/README.md

 - 👋 Hi, I’m @gargudit09.
 - 👀 I’m interested in web development and coding.
-- 🌱 I’m currently learning programming languages i.e C and JS.
+- 🌱 I’m currently looking for opportunities to showcase my skills..
--  you can contact me through : gargudit09@gmail.com
+-  you can contact me at: gargudit09@gmail.com
 -

 <!---